neph1/LlamaTale-DiscordBot/README.md

 - `/close <target>` - Close a door or container
 - `/help` - Show available commands

-You can also type commands directly in the chat (e.g., "look", "go north", etc.)
+You can also type commands directly in the chat (e.g., "look", "north", etc.)

 It is currently not possible to restart the story.
 It is only for 'if' mode.
 But I think adding MUD support won't be very difficult.